-Solar panels are available in various sizes and setups, ranging from small portable panels that can charge mobile devices to expansive installations that can supply power to entire structures or even cities.
-The most common type of solar panel is the flat-plate panel, which contains numerous solar cells arranged in a grid-like pattern and encased in a weather-resistant material.
+Solar panels convert solar energy into electricity.
+They're composed of solar cells constructed from semiconductor substances like silicon.
+As sunlight touches these cells, it releases electrons, creating an electric current that powers electrical appliances.
+Solar panels come in different sizes and configurations, from small portable panels that can charge mobile devices to large-scale installations that can power buildings or even cities.
+The most popular kind of solar panel is the flat-plate panel, which features multiple solar cells arranged in a grid-like pattern and encased in a weather-resistant exterior.

 How Do Solar Panels Work?